-GeoEvent Simulator is a Windows application available with ArcGIS GeoEvent Server that can be used to send event data from a simulation text file or feature layer to a specified TCP socket.
-Event data sent from GeoEvent Simulator are received by a TCP/Text input in GeoEvent Server which hosts and monitors the TCP socket to which simulated data is being sent.
+GeoEvent Simulator is a Windows application available with ArcGIS GeoEvent Server that you can use to send event data from a simulation text file or feature layer to a specified TCP socket.
+Event data sent from GeoEvent Simulator is received by a Receive Text from a TCP Socket input in GeoEvent Server that hosts and monitors the TCP socket to which simulated data is being sent.
 The input's TCP Transport receives the data as a byte stream; the input's Text Adapter uses a GeoEvent Definition to interpret the data to create a GeoEvent.
 If the input is incorporated in a GeoEvent Service, the GeoEvent is placed on a message queue for the GeoEvent Service to retrieve and process.

-Access GeoEvent Simulator from the Windows ArcGIS program group.
-Below are some of the key elements of GeoEvent Simulator:
+You can access GeoEvent Simulator from the Windows ArcGIS program group.
+The following image and table illustrate and describe the key components of GeoEvent Simulator:

-The hostname of the server to which GeoEvent Simulator should try to connect.
+The host name of the server to which GeoEvent Simulator will connect.
 The default is localhost.

-The TCP socket on the specified server to which GeoEvent Simulator should send its simulated event data.
+The TCP socket on the specified server where GeoEvent Simulator will send its simulated event data.

 Specify whether the simulated event data will be loaded from a text file or a feature layer.
-Simulating data from a CSV file is the most typical use case for GeoEvent Simulator.
+Simulating data from a .csv file is the typical use case for GeoEvent Simulator.

 Text field specifying the path name to the file or the URL to the feature layer from which GeoEvent Simulator will retrieve event data.

 The rate at which event data will be sent.
-The default is to send one event record every 1000 milliseconds.
-Change this value to send data at a faster rate (for example: 5 messages every 250 milliseconds) or a slower rate (for example: 1 message every 2500 milliseconds).
+The default is to send one event record every 1,000 milliseconds.
+Change this value to send data at a faster rate (for example, five messages every 250 milliseconds) or a slower rate (for example, one message every 2,500 milliseconds).

 Use the Go to Start, Play, and Step controls to set GeoEvent Simulator to the beginning of the event data, to start sending all events, or to send a single event record to GeoEvent Server.

-Continuous Loopspecifies whether GeoEvent Simulator should continuously loop back (or replay) the event data once the last record is reached.
+Check Continuous Loop to continuously loop back (or replay) the event data once the last record is reached.

-Choose the field in the simulated event data which specifies the date/time.
-The array is zero-based, meaning the epoch long integer (in the example illustrated above) is the value immediately to the right of the event record's unique identifier (or TRACK_ID).
+Choose the field in the simulated event data that specifies the date and time.
+The array is zero-based, meaning the epoch long integer (in the example above) is the value immediately to the right of the event record's unique identifier (or Track ID).

-When checked, GeoEvent Simulator will discard the date/time information retrieved from the simulated event data and replace it with the system's current time.
+When checked, GeoEvent Simulator will discard the date and time information retrieved from the simulated event data and replace it with the system's current time.

-The text field on the left displays the date/time of the event record retrieved from the simulated event data.
-The text field on the right displays the date/time that will be sent with the simulated event record.
+The text field on the left displays the date and time of the event record retrieved from the simulated event data.
+The text field on the right displays the date and time that will be sent with the simulated event record.

 Displays a delimited text representation of the event record most recently sent to GeoEvent Server.

-Upon opening GeoEvent Simulator for the first time, you will need to connect to a TCP socket hosted by one of your GeoEvent Server inputs before you will be able to send simulated event records to GeoEvent Server.
-Use GeoEvent Manager to configure a TCP/Text input and set a specific socket GeoEvent Simulator can connect.
+When you open GeoEvent Simulator for the first time, you need to connect to a TCP socket hosted by one of your GeoEvent Server inputs before you can send simulated event records to GeoEvent Server.
+Use GeoEvent Manager to configure a Receive Text from a TCP Socket input and set a specific socket to which GeoEvent Simulator can connect.

-With a TCP/Text input configured and started in GeoEvent Server, refer to the steps below to connect GeoEvent Server to GeoEvent Simulator:
+With a TCP or text input configured and started in GeoEvent Server, complete the following steps to connect GeoEvent Server to GeoEvent Simulator:

-- Set the Server and Port values to match those specified in the TCP/Text input (the defaults are localhost and port 5565).
+- Set the Server and Port values to match those specified in the TCP or text input (the defaults are localhost and port 5565).

-To load event data from a CSV or TXT file follow the steps below.
+To load event data from a .csv or .txt file, complete the following steps:

-- Click to browse to a CSV or TXT file and set the following properties as appropriate for your event data.
+- Click Browse to browse to the .csv or .txt file and do the following as appropriate for the event data:

-- Enter a Event Separator and Field Separator if appropriate.
+- Provide Event Separator and Field Separator values .

-- If the event data has an attribute field with event date/time, choose the Time Field #.
+- If the event data has an attribute field with event date and time information, set a Time Field # value.

-- If the event data includes field names (i.e. headers) for each column, choose how many lines to skip from the top so not to include the field names (i.e. headers).
+- If the event data includes field names (that is, headers) for each column, choose the number of lines to skip from the top so field names are not included.